team-ethernet/contiki/apps/senml-decode/README.md

 ```
 ## Code structure
-Since the API is based on the jsonparser already implemented in C the code is split up in 2 parts.
+Since the API is based on the JSON parser already implemented in C the code is split up in 2 parts.
 The main part is in `senml-decode.c` but it heavily relies on the code in `jsonparser.c` in the json app.

 ## TODO